-LIBOR is currently used to set the rates for more than 350 trillions of dollars (more than 13 times the GDP of China in 2021) in various financial products such as derivatives, bonds, loans, structured products, mortgages.
+LIBOR is currently used to set the rates for more than 350 trillions of dollars (more than 13 times the GDP of China in 2021) in various financial products such as derivatives, bonds, loans, deposits, structured products, mortgages.

 Certain currencies also use specific benchmarks such as EURIBOR and EONIA for EUR or the Tokyo Interbank Offered Rate (TIBOR) for JPY.

 Further to the 2007 financial crisis, in particular, the decline in volume of transactions on the unsecured interbank lending resulted into an underlying market which has not been an active one ever since.
 Today’s publication of LIBOR rates relies heavily on "expert judgement" and this situation is foreseen as unsustainable by regulators as it represents potentially a serious source of vulnerability and systemic risk.

 The UK Financial Conduct Authority (FCA) announced that it would no longer persuade or require LIBOR panel banks to provide submissions after 2021 and thus LIBOR rates would eventually need to be replaced.

 The end of the year 2021 is seen as the key deadline for the transition.

 In March 2021, the Financial Conduct Authority (FCA), which oversees the LIBOR process, and the Inter-Continental Exchange Benchmarking Administration (IBA), the administrator of LIBOR, have confirmed the cessation dates of LIBOR rates.
 It is important to note that: